The Pillowcase Project

 - practise how to safely respond to and cope in an emergency

 - share what they have learned with their friends and family to increase community resilience.

 1. Introduction and warm-ups

 Introduce the Pillowcase Project, the Red Cross and weather emergencies.

 Learn about these weather emergencies, why they happen and the effect they have on people.

 There is also a fact sheet on travel preparedness.

 Interactive coping skills for children to feel calmer when faced with an emergency, and discussions about how they could use these skills in other settings.

-4. Put learning about weather emergencies and coping skills into practice using active learning activities.
-The resource covers the following weather emergencies:
+4. Apply what children have learned about weather emergencies and coping skills through active learning activities.

 5. Children share what they have learned at school with friends and family through activities, such as the option to create and decorate an emergency grab bag (pillowcase), creating displays and taking emergency preparedness information and communication plans home to complete with their families.